ibrahim-mo/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video, using multiple scale factors (`[1.0, 1.5, 2.0]).
+I recorded the positions of positive detections in each frame of the video, using multiple scale factors (`[1.0, 1.5, 2.0]`).
 From the positive detections, I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmaps from four consecutive frames of the video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on one of the sample frames:
+Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here is a sample of four consecutive frames and their corresponding heatmaps:
+### Here are five frames and their corresponding heatmaps:

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all the chosen frame scales:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all five frames:
 ![alt text][image6]

-### Here are the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

-This image pipeline for creating video frames is defined by the function `img_pipeline()` at lines 106 through 140 of the file `proj5.py`.
+This image pipeline for creating video frames is defined by the function `img_pipeline()` at lines 110 through 149 of the file `proj5.py`.

-I thought about combining bounding boxes from multiple video frames to smooth them out, but found that to be unnecessary with the better results I got using the RBF SVM classifier (instead of the Linear SVM), however, the Linear SVM is much faster.

 ---